royriojas/grunt-ez-frontend/README.md

 Release History
 ---------------

+*   __09/25/2013 - 0.1.7__:
+    - Added a customImports option to the cLess task to allow easy import of mixins and common files. options.customImports.

 *   __09/25/2013 - 0.1.6__:
     - Added support for userFunctions in less.
     - Added the current filename being processed for easier debugging of less errors